kilpkonn/msc-thesis/main.typ

 ==== LSP response streaming
 Adding LSP response streaming is an addition to `rust-analyzer` that would also benefit term search.
 Response streaming would be especially helpful in the context of autocompletion.
-It would allow us to incrementally present the user autocompletion suggestions meaning that latecy would become less of an issue.
+It would allow us to incrementally present the user autocompletion suggestions meaning that latency would become less of an issue.
 With the latency issue solved we believe that term search based autocompletion suggestions could be turned on by default.
-Currently the main reason for making them opt-in was that the autocompletion is already slow in `rust-analyzer` and term search makes in even slower.
+Currently, the main reason for making them opt-in was that the autocompletion is already slow in `rust-analyzer` and term search makes in even slower.

 = Conclusion <conclusion>
 In this thesis our main objective was to implement term search for the Rust programming language.
 We achieved it by implementing it as an addition to `rust-analyzer`, the official LSP server for Rust.

 First we gave an overview of the Rust programming language to understand the context we are working in.
-We focusing on type system and borrow checking as they are two fundamental consepts in Rust.
+We are focusing on type system and borrow checking as they are two fundamental concepts in Rust.

 After that we gave an overview of term search and tools for it.
 We focused on tools used in Agda, Idris, Haskell and StandardML.
 We analyzed both their functionality and algorithms they use.
-By comparing them to one another we layed the groundwork for our own implementation.
+By comparing them to one another we laid the groundwork for our own implementation.

 After that we covered the LSP protocol and some of the autocompletion tools to have some understanding of the constraints we have when trying to use the term search for autocompletion.